mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

                 authentic](#harbours-as-both-protective-and-authentic)
             -   [Spaces to play - playgrounds and jam sessions](#spaces-to-play---playgrounds-and-jam-sessions)
-    -   [Part Three : Synthesis & contributions to the
+    -   [Part Three : Synthesis & contributions to the field = EDITING
-        field](#part-three-synthesis-contributions-to-the-field)
-        -   [Returning to gaps in the research landscape & my motivations](#returning-to-gaps-in-the-research-landscape-my-motivations)
-        -   [First area of contribution to the research in the field: An applied pedagogy with detailed analysis of inherent structural components](#first-area-of-contribution-to-the-research-in-the-field-an-applied-pedagogy-with-detailed-analysis-of-inherent-structural-components)
+        DOWN OR
+        MOVING](#part-three-synthesis-contributions-to-the-field-editing-down-or-moving)
         -   [Second area of contribution to the research in the field: A complex view of agency and repertoires development AND the value of that to contribute to research on DBR / FI